Rafi Bohic

-Rafi Bohic (born July 9, 1991) is a French Muay Thai kickboxer who lives in Thailand.
-He is the current Lumpinee Stadium Welterweight champion.

-He is the former WBC Muaythai World Super Lightweight and WMC Junior Welterweight World champion.
+Raphael Bohic (born July 9, 1991), known professionally as Rafi Bohic, is a GreekFrench professional Muay Thai fighter.
+He is a former two-time Lumpinee Stadium Welterweight Champion, WBC MuayThai World Super Lightweight Champion, and WMC World Super Lightweight Champion..

 Muaythai career

 Rafi discovered Muay Thai at 17 years old after a year of training in the French boxing discipline Savate.
 He moved to Thailand to the Singpatong gym in 2012 inspired by Damien Alamos.

 Rafi Bohic won the WBC Muaythai Super Lightweight title with a decision win over Aranchai Kiatpatarphan during the Best Of Siam 8 event.

 Bohic won the Lumpini Welterweight belt for the first time in June 2017, with a decision win over Pongsiri P.K.Saenchaimuaythaigym.
 He was stripped of the title in July, as he was knocked out by Nontakrit Tor Morsi.
 Bohic would however reclaim the title five months later, after defeating Simanoot Sor Sarinya by decision.

 He made his first title defense against Dylan Salvador, whom he beat by a fourth round KO.

 Rafi successfully defended the Lumpini Stadium Welterweight title for the second time with a decision win over Petkanthas M-Uden in August 2018, and for the third time with a third round KO win over Thananchai Rachanon in October 2018.

 Bohic beat Kongsak Saenchaimuaythaigym by a third round TKO, in November 2018.
 Rafi defeated Denuhatri by a third round KO in January 2019.
 He fought a rematch with Chujaroen Dabransarakarm in February 2019, but lost by decision.
 He was scheduled to fight Avatarn Tor Morsi in March 2019, a fight which he won by decision.

 He successfully defended his Lumpini Stadium title for the fourth time with a fourth round knockout of Manachai in April 2019.
 Manachai was later suspended by Yokkao due to “questionable KO losses” and doubts surrounding “passion for the sport”.